TinoTano/AoE_Project2/README.md

 ##Version changelist

-Version: 0.45
+Version: 0.9 (Alpha)

 ##New features:

-- Player base and enemy base with basic buildings/units to recreate real game level.
-- Basic enemy IA (resources gathering and units creation).
-- Display units/buildings images and stats in HUD.
-- Game win/lose condition (Base destroyed).
+- Game polish & Bug fixing
-- Different scenes with transitions (menu -> level -> level ended -> menu).

-##The game:

-Age of the Ring is a PC strategy game featuring an Age of Empires 2 based gameplay inside the Lord of the Rings environment, with lots of new content to provide players an amazing experience like never before.
-Feel the fierce battles of the trilogy between the Free people and the Sauron army during the game campaign and play with the heroes of the middle earth.

 ##Controls:

 - Left click on unit to select.
-- Double left click on unit to select all same type units.
 - Left click + drag to create an area to selec all units inside this area.
 - Right click to move selected unit to destination.
 The destination can be a resource, enemy or a building.
-- SPACE BAR activates the hero skill.
+- All the actions are accesed by the game HUD.
+Villagers have a button to build and heroes have a button to activate the hero skill.

 ##How to play?

-- To win you have to defeat the enemy, destroying the Sauron Tower.
-- If your Town Center is destroyed you will lose.
+To win you have to defeat the enemy, destroying the Sauron Tower.
+If your Town Center is destroyed you will lose.
+Orcs are like rats, they are a plague!

-- Around the minute 3' orcs will arrive to your base.
-Be ready to defend it!
-- Orcs are like rats, they are a plague!
 Every minute more and more units will appear by minute, so be fast or they will kill you.

-- Villagers are the only unit that are able to gather resources.
-Select a villager and select a tree after that to start recollecting wood.
-- Archers, longblades and the cavalrier are war units.
-If you select an enemy unit or an enemy building they will go and attack them.
-- The cavalrier is a HERO UNIT.
-Heroes have special skills.
-To activate his skill, select him and press SPACE BAR.
-He will become stronger for a short period of time.
-Be careful, this skill has cooldown.

-- Wood allows you to build units.
-The units are created in the Town Center.
-To create a unit select the Town Center, and then click in one of the buttons:
-    *(50 wood) Villager

-	War Units:
-    *(70 wood) Elven Archer
-	*(70 wood) Elven Longblade
-	*(350 wood) Elven Cavalrier
+In order to defeat the orcs you will have to build your own army and battle against them.
+In order to do this, you have several actions you can do:

+- With villagers you can gather resources.
+There are 4 resources in the world (gold, stone, wood and food).
+Each resource is for something different.
+Remember you can create more villagers in the town center.
+- Create your city.
+Each villager has the ability to create buildings.
+Each building need some resources to be created, and villagers will need some time to build them.
+In this buildings you will be able to create new units and discover new technologies.
+- You can create units to build your army.
+Every unit is different in some way.
+In order to build an unit you have to have enough resources to train it and the the corresponding building where this unit can be trained.
+- Discovering technologies will give you the possibility of create new powerful units.
+These technologies cost resources aswell, and they can be discovered in the several buildings you can create in the game.
+- Heroes are the most powerful units in the game.
+They have very high stats plus they have powerful and personal skills to destroy the enemies.
+Use the skill with the button placed on the left-bottom corner.
+- During the game you will have quests.
+These quests will give you a reward that will give you some advantadge.
+The quests are displayed in the screen.

 ##The team

 Marc: https://github.com/marcdp1997